Load data from cloud storage: Amazon S3

 3. Sign in using your Snowflake account credentials.

 Step 2.
-Open the Load data from cloud storage worksheet
+Open the SQL worksheet for loading data from Amazon S3

 You can use worksheets to write and run SQL commands on your database.
-Your trial account has access to a template worksheet for this tutorial.
+You can access a pre-loaded template worksheet for this tutorial.
 The worksheet has the SQL commands that you will run to create database objects, load data, and query the data.
 Because it is a template worksheet, you will be invited to enter your own values for certain SQL parameters.
 For more information about worksheets, see Getting started with worksheets.

 SQL load from cloud template worksheet, which contains the SQL commands for this tutorial, along with descriptive comments.